jsonxr/docker-rust-onbuild/README.md

-# docker-rust-onbuild
+# jsonxr/rust-onbuild

-Minimalist docker image based on the empty image scratch.
+Minimalist Rust Docker image based on the empty image scratch.
+It does this by statically compiling the rust binaries with all the dependencies required to run.

 * Creates a release based on scratch
 * Open Container Initiative Labels